 I don’t believe in shushing, and I do believe in promoting students’ ownership of their libraries, including Smith’s and the super conveniently located Wright Memorial Public Library.

 It's easier than ever to access all of the important sections of your Smith Library.
 You can click on the links below to visit these great sites!

 INFOhio: Ohio's PreK-12 Digital Library

-Great resources for students & parents to use for homework, research and test taking skills.
+Great resources for students and parents for homework, research and test taking skills.

 Common Sense Media

 Provides independent reviews, age ratings and other information about all types of media.